 With the Netflix live-action rendition of the franchise starring Henry Cavill about to arrive, Gwent is likely to see a big boost in its player base.
 In other words, now is the time to jump in for some strategic battles in the grocery line — if you can handle the small screen layout.

-What You Need To Know About Gwent iOS
+Gwent iOS Review: What You Need To Know

 Gwent on iOS is very, very similar to its PC and console versions, so if you've already played a couple of hundred matches there, you can skip this part and go down to the next section.
 On the other hand, if this is your first foray into the game, stick around to find out why you should play Gwent over any other card game.